AinzIsa/P2P-wl-trade-discord/README.md

 # P2P-wl-trade-discord
-Firstly Go discord dev portal and create bot! congratulations u created discord bot 👍.
+Firstly Go discord dev portal and create bot!and then copy the token for your bot

-Create env file.
+Create TOKEN file And added it as a secret with the key of `TOKEN` in the "Secrets (Environment variables)" panel.

+congratulations u created discord bot 👍.

 Watch Tutorial thanks!